cnohilly/work-day-scheduler/README.md

 The deployed application can be found [here](https://cnohilly.github.io/work-day-scheduler/)

-The following image is the finished application:
+The following image is the finished application (Screenshot taken at 5pm):

 ![Work Day Scheduler finished application](./assets/images/workday-schedule-application.jpg)